zorkind/Hellion-Rescue-Project/README.md

 # How do I install?

-The only version of Hellion Rescue Project currently released is HRP-L 1.0.
+The only versions of Hellion Rescue Project currently released are HRP-L 1.0 and HRP-L 1.1.
 To install this version, please go to http://hellionrp.space/install and run the downloaded file.
 This will install our launcher, from which you can install the main mod.

 -------------------------